 This depends on the condition you have.
 Speak to each insurer to see if they can offer you cover with the exception of your condition.

-No, it only pays out when you are diagnosed with a condition in your policy, unlike life insurance which pays out when you die.
+No, it only pays out when you are diagnosed with a condition covered by your policy.
+This is unlike life insurance, which pays out when you die.

 This depends on the insurer, some may offer you cover with an increased premium, while others may not offer you cover for the specific condition.